About Us

 Willard Freeman

 Willard O. Freeman has more than 25 years of experience in representing numerous developers, corporations, law firms and government agencies in complex real estate transactions.
-He successfully completed the leasing of 800 Ninth Street, SW to the General Services Administration; the acquisition, development and project management of the 550,000 square-foot Discovery Communications Headquarters in Silver Spring, MD; and the relocation of city offices to make way for development of the MCI Center in the East End of downtown Washington.
+He successfully completed the leasing of 800 Ninth Street, SW to the General Services Administration.

 Mark Hollinger